K.I.S.S. My Complications… Goodbye

 The Facebook Group is the Bomb

-Over the years, in the private Facebook group, I’ve answered hundreds of tough, touchy, and essential questions for artists.
-The subjects range from copyrights and contracts, publishing art, licensing, scams, opportunities, publicity, promotion, social media, and many others.
+Over the years, I’ve answered hundreds of tough, touchy, and essential questions for artists in the private Facebook group.
+The subjects include copyrights and contracts, publishing art, licensing, scams, opportunities, publicity, promotion, social media, and many others.
 They are all archived under topics so you can find juicy tidbits.
 Nearly always, other talented and experienced artists jump in with their perspectives to make the answers more relevant.
 Like the course, you get lifetime access.